jnothman/enhancement_proposals/slep005/proposal.rst

 * it fails to make clear what the "one obvious way to do it" is for users.
 * there are tricky edge cases for metaestimator implementation, especially when the meta-estimator can act as a classifier, regressor, transformer, etc.
+  Creating a notion of resamplers lowers the bar for entry.

 Alternative: sample_weight modification only ............................................